The Faculty of Management has expertise in the following specialist areas:

 Their publications include articles in: Journal of Operations Management, Operations Research, Production and Operations Management, Neural Networks, European Journal of Operational Research, Human Relations, International Journal of Forecasting, International Journal of HRM, International Journal of Operations and Production Management and International Journal of Production Economics.

 The Group collaborates with academics and practitioners in Europe, the Americas and Asia.
-Its research is interdisciplinary and links are also established with other researchers in the UK, including at Cass.
+Its research is interdisciplinary and links are also established with other researchers in the UK, including at Bayes.
 At present industrial collaborations are mainly within the chemicals, FMCG, financial, energy, manufacturing, and wholesale-retail sectors.
 Doctoral research is being undertaken on supply chain management, lean management, sustainability, bottom-of-pyramid business models, and time-series and econometric models in energy markets.

 Full-time faculty members